drupal-graphql/graphql/doc/starting/README.md

 ## Permissions

 At this point you can check the permissions added by the module in the permissions page at `/admin/people/permissions`.
 You can control who can perform arbitrary and persisted queries against graphql and also who can access the Voyager or the GraphiQL pages.

+## Creating a schema

+Like mentioned in the [Introduction](./../README.md) the 4.x version of the module uses a schema first approach which requires you to first start by making a schema and then start implementing how to resolve each of the fields of your schema.
+In the next chapter we will look at how to create your own schema to start resolving fields and returning actual Data from Drupal using the module.